together towards a Eudaimonic future

 Collins Dictionary translates the word Kalyana as welfare or wellbeing.

-in AI Sanskrit word Kalyana (kalyāna) means auspiciousness, welfare, and good fortune
+In AI, the Sanskrit word Kalyana (kalyāna) means auspiciousness, welfare, and good fortune.

 Kalyāṇa :—(CII 1), a good deed which is beneficial to the people